Skip to main content

 2. User clicks β€œPoint Domain”

-4. Traffic now flows through our proxy
+4. Traffic now flows through our proxy (both www and naked domain)

 5. Background tasks trigger: